thekaigonzalez/MagicOS/README.md

 - Console (for system calls)
 - NFy (For listening to music within MagicOS)
 - Terminal Emulator (Also falls under "Console")
-- Users (Easy to implement, not a priority.)
 - Internationalization
 - Interactive OS setup / Tutorial (Easy to implement, not a priority.)